Child sexual exploitation

 National Child Sexual Exploitation Group

-The multi-agency National Child Sexual Exploitation Group was established to oversee the implementation of actions within the action plan, and to progress additional work to support the plan.
+The multi-agency National Child Sexual Exploitation Group was established to oversee the implementation of actions within the action plan.

 Guidance for practitioners

 In 2016 we published Child sexual exploitation: definition and practitioner briefing paper.

 In 2017 we published Child sexual exploitation: a guide for health practitioners.

 We set up a national awareness-raising campaign for parents, carers and young people in partnership with organisations including Barnardo's Scotland, the National Society for the Prevention of Cruelty to Children (NSPCC) Scotland, WithScotland, the Child Exploitation and Online Protection Centre (CEOP), Parents Against Child Sexual Exploitation (PACE) and members of the Public Awareness Advisory Group (PAAG) of Child Protection Committees Scotland.

 Read about it on the CSE the signs website.

 We also collaborated with YoungScot on a social media Snapchat campaign.